Next: Lazy Alien Resolution, Up: Foreign Linkage

 Timothy Moore, but the basic idea and mechanism remain identical:

-instead of having addresses from dlsym(3)
+instead of having addresses from dlsym(3) in the core, we have

-addresses to an mmapped memory area (LINKAGE_TABLE_SPACE
+addresses to an mmapped memory area (LINKAGE_TABLE_SPACE) that

 is initialized at startup to contain jumps & references to the correct